MHCommunity/mousehunt-improved/README.md

 - Dark Mode Improvements & Tweaks
   - Minor changes to the Dark Mode extension (either standalone or the MHCT built-in).

+- Data Exporters
+  - Export mouse catch stats, inventory, scoreboard standings, and more to JSON or CSV files.

 - Delayed Tooltips
   - Adds a delay to tooltips so they don't show up immediately when you hover over something.